 First Aid Tip for Snake Bites

-This is an *Emergency* situation, transport your pet to a vet immediately
+This is an *Emergency* situation, transport your pet to a vet immediately.

 Signs that your pet has been bitten by a snake:

-The affected pet can react in different ways.
+Remember, pets can react in different ways.

-Symptoms can be:
+Symptoms can include:

 - Dilated pupils